All Episodes

 Or the military is trying to take over everything.

-Remember that it fits a pattern that they've established.
+Remember, it fits a pattern that they've established.

-The one thing that's been great about these last five or six years in one sense is that Democrats have told everybody who they are.
+The one thing that's been great about these last five or six years, in one sense, is that Democrats have told everybody who they are.

 They've let it be known.

-They don't trust and they don't even like the military.
+They don't trust, and they don't even like the military.

-Consider it a problem.
+They consider it a problem.

-Everybody lied, phoning intelligence and so forth.
+Everybody lied, phony intelligence and so forth.

 They have no choice but to go in and keep sounding the clarion warning bells about how dangerous it is to have the military in charge of anything.